IRVLUTD/isaac_sim_grasping/docs/add_grippers.md

 # Adding Grippers
-Import the grippers to Isaac Sim using the GUI and save them as .usd in the gripper directory exactly the same way as the other grippers in [the gripper folder](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/grippers).
+Import the grippers to Isaac Sim using the GUI and save them as .usd in the gripper directory.
+It should be exactly the same way as the [other grippers](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/grippers).
 The .usd grippers must be tested and made ready for use within the simulation.
 To make things faster we recommend the use of a GUI user example as instructed in the [Isaac Sim Manual](https://docs.omniverse.nvidia.com/isaacsim/latest/core_api_tutorials/tutorial_core_hello_world.html).

 ## Steps to Add grippers:
-1) Prepare Gripper .usd (Import .urdf and makes sure it has its correct max efforts, max joint velocities, colliders, etc.).
-Go to Isaac Utils > Workflows > URDF Importer.
+1) Prepare Gripper .usd (Import .urdf and makes sure it has its correct attributes, i.e. max efforts, max joint velocities, colliders, etc.).
+For .urdf files go to Isaac Utils > Workflows > URDF Importer.
 ![](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/media/AG1.png)

 3) Add the corresponding entries to the manager._init_gripper_dicts() function in [manager.py](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/manager.py).